 Beyond core requirements, students complete the major requirements by choosing a concentration.
 The department offers eight concentrations to assist students in preparing for careers in psychology.
 Based on a student’s primary interests, the choice of a concentration enables the student to begin to prepare for post-baccalaureate work in psychology.
 Concentrations should be declared in the spring semester of the sophomore year.

-*Meets a General Studies core (or elective) requirement.
+*Meets a General Education core requirement.

 **Meets the Upper-division Writing Intensive requirement.